-James: I guess it gives the music an inescapable human presence so it’s not all from a machine, it’s coming from inside of you, so to speak.
+James: I guess it gives the music a human presence so it’s not all from a machine, it’s coming from inside of you, so to speak.

 Grimes: Yeah, otherwise it’s a lot colder, it’s kind of intense to have something that’s so electronic.
 I’ve been working a lot more with sampling and also playing some instruments a bit – I’m kind of getting away from that sound entirely.